pinetr2e/napkin/README.md

                     order.GetBaseValue().ret('value')
                     c.ret('discountedValue')
 ```
-distributed_control() is normal python function accepting an context object to access APIs.
+`distributed_control` is normal function accepting a context object, `c` to access APIs.
-The function defines objects and the control starts with 'user' object, which then calls orderLine.calculatePrice().
+The function defines objects and the control starts with `user` object, which then calls `orderLine.calculatePrice()`.
 Basically, the sequence diagram is expressed as "almost" normal python code.

 There are several advantages of using Python as DSL:
-* Easy to write correct diagrams
+* Easy to write/maintain scripts for the correct diagrams
 * Many common mistakes are detected as normal Python error.
 For example, method
-  call to an undefined object will be just normal Python error.
+  call to an undefined object will be just normal Python error.(This can be even
+  checked by IDE without running scripts).
 * Any Python editor can become sequence diagram editor
 * There can be many interesting usages by taking advantage of Python as general
   language.
-For example, we can use build a library for patterns.
+For example, we can build a library for patterns.

 ## Installation